abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 To change separator other than \\\\ use -sep= option
 -sep={any 1 or 2 characters not being regarded as special ones by Bash}.
 E.g. -sep=,,

-Can search in  POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option
+Can search in  POSIX extended regular expression by preceding it with -E or -re option
 $ l -E '/a/*/m\w{1,2}\\.[c-h]'

-The most usefull and powerful feature of this tool are its recognized standard format of input and output which could be used/piped as input of another tool, and the -x (or-xs for case-sensitive) exclusion option for excluding some certain files or paths from the main result paths
+One of the most useful and powerful feature of this tool are its recognized standard format of input and output which could be used/piped as input of another tool, and the -x (or-xs for case-sensitive) exclusion option for excluding some certain files or paths from the main result paths
 E.g. search under "lib" being under "dev" being under "qt" dir. instead of in "src" or "core", any "c" file:

-$ l /qt/src/../dev/core/../lib/*.c
+$ l /qt/src/../dev/core/../lib/*.c\\*.cpp\\*.o
 /qt/dev/lib/main.c
 /qt/dev/lib/edit.c
 /qt/dev/lib/clear.c
+/qt/dev/lib/main.cpp
+/qt/dev/lib/edit.cpp

-And the result is recognizable as absolute path surronded by '' if it contains space, which is ready to be piped correctly by \|xargs ...
+And the result is recognizable as absolute path, surronded by '' if it contains space, which is ready to be piped correctly by \|xargs ...

-the below will search such above with additional stricter filter that is the one without letter "e" in all "c" files found:

 $ l -c5h-
    find object created more than or equal to 5 hours ago
 $ l -a5h-7h
    find object accesed between 5 and 7 hours ago inclusively
-$ l -m-5
+$ l -m-5d
    find object modified between today and 5 days ago inclusively

 ## EXCLUSION

+Another most useful and powerful feature is excluding the main result found by specifiying path and/or pattern in `-x=` option